Member login

 South Island or Hutt Valley DHB area

-Following recent changes to the availability of gluten-free products in the South Island, contact Unichem Ilam Healthworks Pharmacy to discuss fulfillment of your prescription.
+Following recent changes to the availability of gluten-free products in the South Island, contact Unichem Ilam Healthworks Pharmacy to discuss fulfillment of your prescription if you live in Canterbury.

 North Island

-(excluding the Hutt Valley DHB area), the prescription isn’t always cost effective.
-Careful consideration should be taken in deciding whether or not it is worth getting the prescription or not – looking at the cost of the GP’s prescription charge, possible pharmacy charges, and the cost of the products.
+Careful consideration should be taken in deciding whether or not it is worth getting the prescription or not – as pharmacy charges and GP or dietitian consultation costs vary, and the range and price of gluten-free food is increasing in supermarkets.

-Unfortunately, Pharmac no longer makes changes to the subsidy amount on existing foods, which means that as prices increase, using a prescription for these gluten free foods may eventually become less viable.
+Unfortunately, Pharmac provides a part-subsidy on a smaller range of gluten-free foods, which means using a prescription to source gluten-free foods may eventually become less viable.

 ACCESSING THE PART-SUBSIDY